script-fu/script-fu.github.io/_posts/2022-12-2-QuickStart.md

 # Installation

-Good luck!
+# Good luck!

 * Create a directory as a sandbox for plug-ins. **e.g /home/username/plug-ins/**
   Add that directory in GIMP as a plug-ins folder, then restartGIMP .
   *Gimp->Edit->Preferences->Folders->Plug-ins*

-# Windows OS
+## Windows OS Settings

-When you download a plug-in or script from github it does this as a raw text file.
+When you download a plug-in or script from Github it does this as a raw text file.
 So a *plugin.scm* can become *plugin.scm.txt*.
 This will cause an install fail.
 To avoid this, make Windows show file extentions.